jiasheng-ooi/pdsproj/README.md

 ## Conclusion

-The product has managed to deliver the intended outcome, where a certain level of motion can be dected using the acceleormeter rreadings to contorl the fan, thought the condition has been very generalized.
-Possible expansion of the project is to soley rely on the phone sensor readings, thus requiring a much more from fitted system where there is only the fan and a smaller controller (ESP 32).
+The product has managed to deliver the intended outcome, where a certain level of motion can be detected using the acceleormeter readings to control the fan, though the condition has been very generalized.
+Possible expansion of the project is to solely rely on the phone sensor readings, thus requiring a much more form-fitted system where there is only a fan and a smaller controller (ESP 32).

 ## Acknowledgments